cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - **Initiator:**
   - The ABCI application.
 - **Expected precondition:**
-  - Evidence of equivocation for a validator with address `valAddress` was received.
+  - Evidence of misbehavior at height `infractionHeight` for a validator with address `valAddress` was received.
 - **Expected postcondition:**
   - Both `slashFactor` and `jailTime` parameters are set.
   - `SendSlashRequest(valAddress, power, infractionHeight, slashFactor, jailTime)` is invoked.
 - **Error condition:**
   - None.

+> **Note**: The ABCI application SHOULD set the infraction height of the downtime evidence to the current height minus `1`.
+>  The reason is that downtime evidence is computed on the `LastCommit` field of the Tendermint header, which consists of the votes for the previous block
+> (for more details, take a look at the [Tendermint specification](https://github.com/tendermint/spec/blob/v0.7.1/spec/core/data_structures.md#block),
+> and for an example, take a look at the [Golang Cosmos SDK implementation](https://github.com/cosmos/cosmos-sdk/blob/e6571906043b6751951a42b6546431b1c38b05bd/x/slashing/keeper/infractions.go#L85)).
+> Consequently, the consumer CCV module expects the `infractionHeight` parameter of the `AfterEvidence` hook to be set accordingly.

 <!-- omit in toc -->
 #### **[CCV-CCF-SNDSLASH.1]**